stared/qg-hiring/README.md

 * You will take part in making a cool game, and changing education
 * All code is open-source (<https://github.com/Quantum-Game/>)
 * We speak communicative JavaScript (yes, yes - including UX/UI and sound artist)
-* You will get a strong machine of your choice
+* You will get a strong machine of your choice (your operating system is up to you!)

 If you are interested, send an email to pmigdal+qgjs@gmail.com.
 Don’t forget to include: